lendmid/url-simplifier-client/README.md

-# Url Simplifier API
+# Url Simplifier

 ### Use it: `Paste your link, it will be storted!`

 ### Project description:
-> Initially, this project was created as a test for a company.
-Later, I enhanced it for my portfolio, which also helped me become more familiar with technologies such as Nest.js.
-Although I don't use Nest.js in my current job, I have a strong passion for working with it daily.
-I incorporated various approaches and technologies that I am eager to use in my future roles
+> - Initially, this project was created as a test for a company
+> - Later, I enhanced it for my portfolio, which also helped me become more familiar with Nest.js.
+Although I don't use Nest.js in my current job, I have a strong passion for working with it daily
+> - I implemented various approaches and technologies that I am eager to use in my future roles

 ### Check it: